 The Moritz Board Fellows Program provides law students the opportunity to join the community in a professional capacity.
 Recognizing that attorneys are frequently called upon to serve as members of nonprofit boards of directors, the program is designed to help students develop essential leadership skills to succeed in these roles.

+Participating organizations and students benefit from the program.
 Board Fellows get an inside view of how nonprofit boards operate, learn how to integrate this participation into their careers, and gain important networking connections with some of central Ohio’s community and business leaders.
-Students will further develop their problem solving, strategic thinking, teamwork, and law-related skills while serving the community.
+In addition, organizations are able to develop young talent for the future while benefiting from the contributions students can make to the board.

-If you would like to become a participating board or a student fellow please submit your completed application to:
+If you would like to become a participating board please complete the board application form.

 Participating Nonprofit Boards